Mark A. Stagliano

 Mark’s practice focuses on mergers and acquisitions, securities matters and corporate governance.
 He has advised companies in a variety of industries on a wide range of matters, including domestic and cross-border acquisitions and divestitures, IPOs and other capital market transactions, spin-offs, joint ventures, private equity transactions, as well as takeover defense, shareholder activism and proxy contests.

 In 2020, Mark was named a “Rising Star” by The Deal, which recognized him as one of the 28 most promising new M&A partners.
+In 2023, Mark was named one of the next generation of legal leaders in America by Lawdragon.

 Mark received a B.A. summa cum laude from the University of Pennsylvania in 2007 and a J.D. magna cum laude from Harvard Law School in 2011.